bhisaac/5eFP/5eFP-SRD.md

 Players with the damage role typically use effects and game features to deal damage and hinder adversaries.

 - On your turn, the first time you successfully target a creature or game feature with an attack, spell, or effect, resolve that action.
-Afterward, you may choose a different minion, elite, or boss within 1 square of the target to take 1 point of damage of the same type..
+Afterward, you may choose a different minion, elite, or boss within 1 square of the target to take 1 point of damage of the same type.

 ## Group Token